Ver página en: Español

-Just as other Peter Zumthor buildings, the chapel is in perfect harmony with its surroundings and is pleasing to the senses.
-All this makes this intriguing chapel a very remarkable piece of religious architecture; which is really worth the detour, if you find yourself travelling in the area.
+Just like other Peter Zumthor buildings, the chapel is in perfect harmony with its surroundings and is pleasing to the senses.
+All this makes this intriguing chapel a very remarkable piece of religious architecture; which is really worth the detour if you find yourself traveling in the area.

 For us, the Bruder Klaus chapel was a nice highlight of our road trip.
-It is a construction full of symbolism that features great attention to details.
-This is definitely a must-visit for architecture fans, specially those who like minimal design.
+It is a construction full of symbolism that features great attention to detail.
+This is definitely a must-visit for architecture fans, especially those who like minimal design.

 Know Before You Go